Isaac-W-Brown/Deep_Learning/README.md

   import os
   os.chdir("c://Users/... {YOUR FILE PATH HERE} ")
   ```
 * Run `EMNIST_Data.py`.
-Check that `EMNIST Training Data.file` and `EMNIST Training Data.file` have both ben saved to the same file directory as the EMNIST CSVs.
+Check that `EMNIST Training Data.file` and `EMNIST Training Data.file` have both been saved to the same file directory as the EMNIST CSVs.
 * In `Convolutional.py` and `FullyConnected.py` change the file directory to be the same as in `EMNIST_Data.py`

 `Convolutional.py` and `FullyConnected.py` are now ready to run.